HolyBlackCat/rcoro/README.md

 * **Copyable** - a paused coroutine can be copied with all its stack variables.
 * [**Reflectable**](#inspecting-coroutine-variables) - examine values of individual variables in a paused coroutine.
 * [**Serializable**](#serialization--deserialization)<sup>3</sup> - dump coroutine state to a file or transfer it over network.
-* Unlike any other macro-coroutine library I know of, we allow variables to be declared anywhere, not only at the beginning of the coroutine.
-Variable lifetimes are tracked individually.
+* Unlike any other macro-coroutine library I know of, this one allows variables to be declared anywhere, not only at the beginning of the coroutine.
+Variable lifetimes are tracked individually, at compile-time.
+Storage of dead variables is reused for other variables, and so on.
+* Exception-safe, everything is guarded with RAII, etc.
 * Header-only, written in pure standard C++.
-We imitate true coroutines with copious use of macros and `goto`.
+Imitates true coroutines with copious use of macros and `goto`.

 <sup>1 — Can pause aka "yield" only directly from the coroutine body, not from a function it calls.</sup><br/>
-<sup>2 — Unlike C++20 coroutines, which are allocated on the heap, unless the compiler optimizes that away.</sup><br/>
+<sup>2 — Unlike C++20 coroutines, which are normally allocated on the heap, unless the compiler optimizes that away.</sup><br/>
 <sup>3 — Hook up your preferred serialization method, [see examples](#serialization--deserialization).</sup>

 <details><summary><b>Table of contents</b></summary>